startracex/godown/plugins/rollup-template-replace/README.md

 };
 ```

-Example, use a CSS preprocessor to process the modified text.
+Example, use a CSS preprocessor to process css literals.

 ```js
 replace({